 Joining dog dementia support groups will definitely not only help you cope; they can also help your dog feel better.

 How to Find the Right Support Group for You and Your Dog with Dementia

-Support groups these days have different formats: it could be an in-person, by-schedule meeting where members meet face-to-face at a specific location.
+Support groups these days have different formats: it could be in-person, by-schedule meetings where members meet at a specific location.

 The downside here is the meeting place may be too far from where you live, or you're not available during the time and date of the meeting.

-It can also be an online support group that's more convenient and available all the time, yet potentially lack the personalized support and more connecting experience you are looking for.
+It can also be an online support group that's more convenient and available all the time, yet potentially lacking the personalized support and more connecting experience you seek.

 There are definitely pros and cons to each format, but they both aim for the same thing: to provide support and guidance during times when things get overwhelming.